eakraus-yourspongeguy/oscillatory-rheology/README.md

 # oscillatory-rheology
-A main executable containing Python data classes that describe different modes of deformation (strain or stress-controlled amplitude sweeps, frequency sweeps), calculates various material measures, and plots them.
+A main executable (main_antonpaar.py) containing Python data classes that describe different modes of deformation (strain or stress-controlled amplitude sweeps, frequency sweeps), calculates various material measures and plots them with helper functions from rheofuncs.py.
+Also an assortment of auxiliary files for plotting summarized and averaged rheology data processed initially with main_antonpaar.py.